nitesh810/Healthcare-RCM-Pipeline/GCP-Healthcare-Serverless/docs/medallion_design.md

 ---

-## Interview line

-> "I designed the pipeline using a Medallion Architecture in BigQuery.
+> "Designed the pipeline using a Medallion Architecture in BigQuery.
 Bronze stores raw ingested data, Silver contains cleaned CDM tables, and Gold contains KPI tables for dashboards."